gotthardp/lorawan-server/doc/Administration.md

 can be changed in the [`sys.config`](../lorawan_server.config).
 The credentials can be then altered via the admin interface.

+## Web Admin

+The management web-pages are available under `/admin`.
+It is a wrapper around the REST API described below.

+The following configuration pages are available:
+ * *Users* contain a list of user identities that can manage the server.
+All have the same access rights.
+ * [*Infrastructure*](Infrastructure.md) covers configuration of LoRa Gateways, Multicast Channels and the list of Ignored Nodes.
+ * [*Devices*](Devices.md) contain a list of devices that are allowed to join using the over-the-air-activation (OTAA).
+ * [*Nodes*](Nodes.md) contain a list of active network nodes, both activated by personalization (ABP) as well as those that joined as OTAA.
+ * [*Backends*](Backends.md) at remote servers that shall receive the application data.

+You (at least) have to:
+ * Add LoRaWAN gateways you want to use to the *Gateways* list.
+ * Configure each device you want to use:
+   * To add a device activated by personalization (ABP), create a new *Nodes* list entry.
+   * To add an OTAA device, create a new *Devices* list entry and start the device.
+     The *Nodes* list will be updated automatically once the device joins the network.

 ## REST API

 The following REST resources are made available: